jonahcullen/unicorn/README.md

 ## Processing FASTQs to GVCFs for AH4

 Once the initial setup has been completed, we are ready to process the FASTQs for AH4!
-First activate your snakemake environment with either `source activate snakemake` or `conda activate snakemake` (JILLIAN can you let me know which one works on MSI vs Amazon?
+First activate your snakemake environment with `mamba activate snakemake` or `conda activate snakemake` (JILLIAN can you let me know which one works on MSI vs Amazon?
 It will depend and I cannot remember which is which between the two).
-In order to start pipeline, execute the following
+In order to start the pipeline, execute the following

 ```
-snakemake -s unicorn.smk \
+snakemake -s ./unicorn/unicorn.smk \
     --use-singularity \
     --singularity-args "-B $PWD" \
-    --configfile AH4_goldenPath_config.yaml \
+    --configfile ./unicorn/AH4_goldenPath_config.yaml \
     --cores 8
 ```